jinn091/jinn091/README.md

 </p>

 <h3 align="center">
-I'm a Front End Developer based in Thailand , I am passionate about coding and web development❤️.
+I'm a Fullstack Developer based in Thailand , I am passionate about coding and web development❤️.
 	Besides my studies, I like to create and contribute to open source projects.
 It helps me learn a lot and grow as a developer while also supporting other open source projects.
 </h3>
  <br />